shivenigma/blog-backup/ckf8hko3z004zp8s14bfiayuz.md

 Once you learned about your users, use that knowledge to improve your application.
 You can influence design decisions, Improve performance and usability.
 In most cases, the users will always try to use your software differently than you imagined.
 Having this knowledge will definitely make you stand out from the rest.
 ___
 Despite many of the hardships in this job, I'm really thankful for the tech industry.
-There were not a lot of industries I can get in without any formal education and skills.
+There were not a lot of industries I can get into without any formal education and skills.
 I don't know what I would be doing if I didn't get the first unpaid internship.
 It is one hell of a year for me as I'm exploring different areas such as writing, building apps seriously than before.
 Looking forward to the upcoming years and new challenges.

+If you enjoyed reading this consider

+%%[buymeacoffee]